GoogleCloudPlatform/firebase-extensions/firestore-vector-search/README.md

 * **embedOnWrite:** An event-triggered function that gets called when a document is created or updated.
 It generates embeddings for the document and writes those embeddings back to firestore

 * **queryOnWrite:** An event-triggered function that gets called when a document is created or updated.
-It generates embeddings for the document and writes those embeddings back to firestore
+It uses the document fields `query`, `limit`, and `prefilters` to perform a vector search query.

 * **queryCallable:** A callable function that queries a firestore collection with vector search